Boundary-value problems of functional differential equations with state-dependent delays: Introduction

-is a continuous nonlinear functional.
+where the dependent variable is $y:\R\to\R^{n_y}$, $p\in\R^{n_p}$ are the problem parameters, and $\gfde$ is a continuous nonlinear functional.
+The most common example class for equations such as \eqref{intro:fde} are \emph{delay differential equations} (DDEs).
+Our illustrative example \eqref{intro:dde:ex} below is a DDE.
 We use $C^\ell(I;\R^n)$ for the space of continuous (for $\ell=0$) or continuously differentiable (for $\ell>0$) functions from the interval $I\subset \R$ into $\R^n$.
 The subscript $t$ in $y_t$ denotes the time shift operator

-(we may also simply write $\dot y(t)=G_\mathrm{FDE}(y(t+(\cdot)),p)$).
-Common challenging bifurcation analysis problems involving FDEs arise in optics due to transport delays \citep{Seidel22}, in population dynamics due to non-zero maturation times (leading to implicitly defined threshold delays and integrals over the past \citep{gedeon2022operon,diekmann2010daphnia}, or in machining due to the effects of the machining tool on the surface from the previous revolution \citep{IBS08}.
+(we may also write $\dot y(t)=G_\mathrm{FDE}(y(t+(\cdot)),p)$).
+Common challenging bifurcation analysis problems involving FDEs arise in optics due to transport delays \citep{Seidel22}, in population dynamics due to non-zero maturation times (leading to implicitly defined threshold delays and integrals over the past \citep{gedeon2022operon,diekmann2010daphnia}), or in machining due to the effects of the machining tool on the surface from the previous revolution \citep{IBS08}.

 \paragraph{Collocation for FDEs} As the piecewise polynomial $y^L$ provides a natural interpolation the collocation methods for ODEs immediately generalize to FDEs.
 After time rescaling, one is looking for a $1$-periodic function satisfying the FDE